Xyaneon/grive-daemon/README.md

 grive-daemon
 ============

+> This project is no longer being maintained and is now read-only.

 A daemon to watch and sync your `~/Google Drive` folder on Linux by calling grive.

 This project is dependent on you having already installed [grive][1].
 On an Ubuntu system (where this is supported), you should probably install it from the Ubuntu Software Center.